multi-py/.github/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
 name: Bug Report
-about: Report a bug on a container.
+about: Report a bug in an image.
-title: ''
 labels: bug
 ---
 <!--